felixp8/felixp8.github.io/_posts/2023-12-04-cont-delay.md

 There are a few nice things about this method:

 1. The dynamics of the delayed variables do not depend explicitly on the inputs at all.
 Instead, they account for the effect of the inputs only by looking at $$ x_{i} $$ directly.
 2. The system sort of self-corrects for inaccurate initializations.
 If $$ \Delta t $$ is small enough, we can assume that all gradient estimates are accurate when $$ y $$ values are accurate.
-Then, for example, if $$ y $$ is initialized too small, the gradient estimate from the finite difference will be bigger than the true gradient estimate, which compensates for the initialization error.
+Then, for example, if $$ y $$ is initialized too small, the gradient estimate from the finite difference will be bigger than the true gradient, which compensates for the initialization error.

 The method can be extended/improved with central differences or unevenly-spaced $$ y $$ points, which may give better accuracy[^fn1][^fn2].

-Lastly, notice that if our integration timestep is also $$ \Delta t $$, then $$ \pm 1 / \Delta t = \pm 1 $$, and we have recreated the original discrete system.
+Lastly, notice that if our integration timestep is also $$ \Delta t $$, then $$ \Delta t \cdot \pm 1 / \Delta t = \pm 1 $$, and we have recreated the original discrete system.
 The -1's on the diagonal would be canceled out by adding the identity matrix, since discrete systems output the next state, not the difference between the current and next state.

-## Finding an alternate solution by inverting the continuous-to-discrete transformation
+### Finding an alternate solution by inverting the continuous-to-discrete transformation

 Instead of doing something principled like the paper above, I decided to just try to directly convert a discrete-time linear system with delays into a continuous-time one.
-Thanks to Stack Exchange, I found that the bilinear transform is easily invertible^[fn3].
+Thanks to Stack Exchange, I found that the bilinear transform is easily invertible[^fn3].
 For some background, the bilinear transform is essentially a trapezoidal approximation of a continuous-time linear system.

 Taking a discrete-time linear system with a delay, like the one shown in the very first section, we can apply the inverse bilinear transform to get a continuous-time system that should display the same behavior.
 Though I did not expect it to, it worked: